[HISTORY: Adopted by the Board of Health of the Borough of Pennington as indicated in article histories. Amendments noted where applicable.]

 It shall be unlawful for the owner of any building to allow occupancy as a business, commercial or industrial establishment which is not in compliance with the New Jersey Uniform Construction Code, N.J.A.C.
 5:23-1 et seq. and/or where the New Jersey Department of Labor and Industry or the United States Occupational Safety and Health Act provides otherwise.

-All places and premises in this Borough shall be subject to inspection by the Health Officer or other enforcing official if that official has reason to believe that any section of this chapter is being violated.
+All places and premises in this Borough shall be subject to inspection by the Health Officer or other enforcing official if that official has reason to believe that any section of this article is being violated.

 It shall be unlawful for any person to hinder, obstruct, delay, resist or prevent the Board of Health or other enforcing official upon presentation of identification from having full access to any place or premises upon which a violation of this code is believed to exist.
 In the event that entry to any place or premises is denied by any owner or tenant, the enforcing official shall obtain the appropriate warrant for entry through the Municipal Court.

-Whenever a nuisance as declared by § 136-3 of this chapter is found on any plot of land, lot, right-of-way or any other premises or place, a violation shall be given to the owner, in writing, to remove or abate the same within such time as shall be specified therein but not less than five days from the date of service thereof.
+Whenever a nuisance as declared by § 136-3 of this article is found on any plot of land, lot, right-of-way or any other premises or place, a violation shall be given to the owner, in writing, to remove or abate the same within such time as shall be specified therein but not less than five days from the date of service thereof.
 Notice to the owner of the violation and the time to abate, shall be deemed complete as of the date of the violation notice if served personally on the property owner.
 Notice to the owner of the violation and the time to abate shall be deemed complete three days after the date on the violation notice, if served by regular first class mail, or posted at or on the subject premises.
 If the owner resides out of state or cannot be notified speedily, such notices shall be left at the place or premises with the tenant or occupant or posted on the premises, and such action shall be considered proper notification to the owner, tenant or occupant.
 Notice to the owner, tenant or occupant of the violation and the time to abate shall be deemed complete as of the date of the violation notice, if served personally on the tenant or occupant.
 Notice of the violation and the time to abate shall be deemed complete three days after the date on the violation notice, if served by regular first class mail, or posted at or on the subject premises.

-Whenever a nuisance as declared by § 136-3 of this chapter is found on any public property or on any highway or any other public premises or place, notice in writing shall be given to the person in charge to remove or abate the same within such time as shall be specified therein.
+Whenever a nuisance as declared by § 136-3 of this article is found on any public property or on any highway or any other public premises or place, notice in writing shall be given to the person in charge to remove or abate the same within such time as shall be specified therein.